Kev1n8088/OshTelemega/README.md

 # Mega3080 v1.0

 The Mega3080 FCU is an evolved clone of the Altus Metrum Telemega.
-Using the same firmware (meaning same sensor suite), the primary developments are:
+Using the same firmware (meaning the same sensor suite), the primary developments are:
 - USB-C
 - Wago style spring terminals
 - Better GPS RF routing, and external GPS antenna